PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 Rats darted away as they walked through the accidental ally, made from competing buildings and piles of rubbish.
 The size of the rats, Tom knew people here did not go hungry.

 A high wooden wall emmerged in front of them as they escaped the increasing maze of gaps between buildings.
 The Tailor slowed and stopped, staring at the high wall.
 "Smaller than I remembered."; the wall spanned a distance as far as Tom could see.
-The Tailor walked towards it, slightly leftwards.
+The Tailor walked towards it, in a slightly leftwards direction.
 Tom followed.